Unsupervised Ground Metric Learning using Wasserstein Singular Vectors: Introduction

 \subsection{Contributions}

-Our main contribution is the introduction in Section~\ref{sec-wass-eig} (resp. in Section~\ref{sec-singular-vectors}) of \textit{Wasserstein eigenvectors} (resp. singular vectors) as the positive eigenvectors of a monotone homogeneous ``distance map''.
-The associated theoretical contributions, Theorem \ref{thm-existence} and Proposition \ref{prop-uniqueness}, state conditions ensuring the existence and uniqueness of such an eigenvector.
+Our main contribution is the introduction in Section~\ref{sec-wasserstein-singular-vectors} of \textit{Wasserstein singular vectors} as the positive singular vectors of monotone homogeneous ``distance maps''.
+The associated theoretical contributions, Theorem~\ref{thm-existence} and Theorem~\ref{thm-uniqueness}, state conditions ensuring the existence and uniqueness of such singular vectors.

-Section \ref{sec-entropic} explains how to scale and parallelize this method by leveraging entropic regularization through the Sinkhorn algorithm.
-We also show that in the large regularization limit, our method computes metrics associated to 1-D and 2-D embeddings along the leading principal component axes.
+Our second set of contributions allows to scale the method to large datasets.
+We first introduce in Section~\ref{sec-stochastic} a stochastic algorithm similar in spirit to Projected Stochastic Gradient Descent.
+Theorem~\ref{thm-stochastic} guarantees a convergence rate of $\Oo(\log t/\sqrt{t})$ under certain conditions.
+We then explain in Section~\ref{sec-entropic} how to scale and parallelize this method even further by leveraging entropic regularization through the Sinkhorn algorithm.
+Proposition~\ref{prop-pca} shows that in the large regularization limit, our method computes metrics associated to 1-D and 2-D embeddings along the leading principal component axes.

-Numerical simulations showcase the use of these Wasserstein eigenvectors for unsupervised metric learning on simple datasets.
-In Section \ref{sec-genomics} we apply our method to a single-cell RNA sequencing dataset.
-We observe that the inferred ground metric not only leads to improved clustering, but also encodes biologically relevant information.